-Packet was submitted to the commissioners for review.
-Agency is requesting the previous BLEA training, employment, paid part time employment status, no real break in service and continous training Granted - Must complete equivalency 6/8/2022 Lynnwood PD Aggie Barnwell be reviewed for BLEEA. employed part-time employed part-time 0/0/2022 Lynnwood PD Aggle balliwell De reviewed for BLEEA. employed part-time employed part-time acauemy.
-Packet was submitted to the commissioners, due to not being given a conditional offer, or employed, the 2/23/2022 Newport PD Jason Roberts commissioners did not consider the request. n/a Denied 2,23,2022 Newportro 3030111000113 Packet was presented to the Commissioners: Hansen 11/ 4 benieu attened COA and Reserve academy, but has not attend a basic LE academy.
-Agency is requesting Port Townsond 3/10/2021 Port Townsend PD Trover Hencon employment, training and prior academy training to Deserve Denied: agona, did not attand mosting 3/10/2021 PD Trevor Hansen be considered.
-Reserve Denied: agency did not attend meeting Packet was presented to the Commissioners: the 40 10 10000 agency is requesting BLEEA based on experience in No Vote - The Chair determined the 12/9/2020 Reardan PD Christopher Stein the field and reserve status.
+Packet was submitted to the commissioners for ı review.
+Agency is requesting the previous BLEA training, employment, paid part time employment a /a /aaaa status, no real break in service and continous training 1 1 Granted - Must complete equivalency 6/8/2022 Lynnwood PD Aggie Barnwell be reviewed for BLEEA. employed part-time employed part-time academy.
+8.1.1 Packet was submitted to the commissioners, due to not being given a conditional offer, or employed, the 2/23/2022 Newport PD Jason Roberts commissioners did not consider the request. n/a Denied Packet was presented to the Commissioners: Hansen attened COA and Reserve academy, but has not attend a basic LE academy.
+Agency is requesting Port Townsend employment, training and prior academy training to 3/10/2021 PD Trevor Hansen be considered.
+Reserve Denied: agency did not attend meeting Packet was presented to the Commissioners: the agency is requesting BLEEA based on experience in No Vote - The Chair determined the 12/9/2020 Reardan PD Christopher Stein the field and reserve status.
 Reserve variance was denied.
 Packet was presented to the Commissioners: Reserve officer without attending BLEA.
 Agency is requesting No Vote - The Chair determined the 9/9/2020 Pe Ell PD Dean Rivers employment and reserve academy to be considered Reserve - Town Marshal variance was denied.
-5/ 5/ 2020 recirb Deali Mivers employment and reserve academy to be considered Neserve - Town Iviarshar variance was defiled.
-His brook in sorvice is 7 years: he has been working in His break in service is 7 years; he has been working in a criminal justice in a global capacity the entire time.
+His break in service is 7 years; he has been working in a criminal justice in a global capacity the entire time.
 He has completed the hiring process and will begin employment next month.
 The agency is asking that you recognize the combination of all of his trainings and experience as that of the full BLEA and allow him Conditional Offer - Granted - Must complete equivalency 12/5/2019 Vancouver PD Nathan Sanger to attend the Equivalency. starting 01/2010 Employed academy.
-Attended 5 LE type academies; none of these academies are recognized on their own; agency asked to recognize combination of all of his trainings and experience as that of the full BLEA and allow him to attend the Equivalency.
+12/3/2013 Varicouver i D reachan sanger Attended 5 LE type academies; none of these 3tarting 01/2010 Employeu accuciny. academies are recognized on their own; agency asked to recognize combination of all of his trainings and experience as that of the full BLEA and allow him to attend the Equivalency.
 He worked 4 years in military LE capacity - 6 year break - then 6 years as a civilian DOD LE officer - then Skokomish Tribe for the past year.
 He has been working for this certified tribe for over a year and as tribal certification is voluntary, the former chief chose not to address this and the new chief is attempting to bring all of their officers to state Skokomish standards.
-Granted - Must complete equivalency 12/5/2019 Tribal Police Michael Bradshaw 25 years with the WCD retired and break in service is Employed Employed academy.
-35 years with the WSP, retired and break in service is Granted Must complete agritudency 0/12/2010 Doc Mainos DD Mark Coupy 7 years - during those 7 years worked as a limited commission officer for OIC.
-Employed Employed/Cartified Granted - Must complete equivalency 9/12/2019 Des Moines PD Mark Couey Employed Employed/Certified academy.
-6/6/2010 Sauk Suiattle Tribal PD Patrick Pagars 14 years LE experience, all with a non-certified tribe; no break in service.
-Employed Employed/Cartified Granted - Must complete equivalency 6/6/2019 Patrick Rogers no break in service.
+Granted - Must complete equivalency 12/5/2019 Tribal Police Michael Bradshaw Employed Employed academy.
+35 years with the WSP, retired and break in service is 7 years - during those 7 years worked as a limited Granted - Must complete equivalency 9/12/2019 Des Moines PD Mark Couey commission officer for OIC.
+Employed Employed/Certified academy.
+Sauk Suiattle 14 years LE experience, all with a non-certified tribe; Granted - Must complete equivalency 6/6/2019 Tribal PD Patrick Rogers no break in service.
 Employed Employed/Certified academy.